MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementManagedDeviceEncryptionState.md

 ### -PolicyDetails
 Policy Details
-To construct, see NOTES section for POLICYDETAILS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for POLICYDETAILS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphEncryptionReportPolicyDetails[]